datreant/datreant/docs/index.rst

 -------------------------------------------------
 :doc:`Sim <Sim>` objects can be gathered into arbitrary collections with :doc:`Group <Group>` objects.
-Groups can store datasets obtained from these collections, can can even contain other Groups as members.
+Groups can store datasets obtained from these collections, and can even contain other Groups as members.

 Query for simulation results instead of manually hunting for them
 -----------------------------------------------------------------